hlynch/Biometry2022/docs/Week-1-lecture.md

 - non-linear regression
 - multivariate regression

-Grading:

-- 12 Problem sets (3% each, 36% total)

-- 2 Quizzes (2% each, 4% total)

-- Midterm (25%)

-- Final (35%)

 Class Structure

 - Lecture on Tuesday

 - "Lab"" on Thursday

-- Problem sets are posted on Wednesdays (feel free to remind me via Slack if I forget), and are due before lecture next Tuesday.
+- Problem sets are posted on Wednesdays (feel free to remind me via Slack if I forget), and are due *before lecture* the following Tuesday.
 This deadline is very strict, no exceptions.
 Turn in what you have before 8:00 am on Tuesday, even if its not complete.

 Communication